Natural Remedies for Supporting Valley Fever Recovery

 Hello Melinda: I've come upon what I thought was a mold infection before but not positively diagnosed as such.
 Used Colloidal Silver and saw improvement.

-I went to your suggested site, Valley Fever Survivor, and that site said there was no cure to the mold infection.
+I went to your suggested site, Valley Fever Survivor, and that site said there was no treatment to the mold infection.
 I read all the posts here under "Valley Fever" and no one suggested CS, so that's why I suggest it; just to let folks know CS is renown as not only an anti viral, anti bacterial but also an ANTI FUNGAL.

 To kill something throughout the whole body the CS would have to be taken for months if not the better part of a year to wipe it out.